 It Always Takes More Than “Just Two Minutes”

-Time management is a big problem for people with ADHD.
-Everyone is late on occasion, but many ADHDers run behind schedule more often than not.
+Time management is a big problem for people with attention deficit disorder (ADHD or ADD).
+Everyone is late on occasion, but many with ADHD run behind schedule more often than not.
 They are late to meetings.
 They stand up their friends.
 They pick up the kids late from school.
 They leave others waiting as they scramble to finish last-minute tasks or find misplaced wallets, cell phones, or keys.

 What It Means to be “On Time”

 Adults with ADHD often think they should arrive at the scheduled start of an appointment or meeting.
 Big mistake.
 It’s always safer to plan on arriving 15 minutes early.
 That way, if you run into traffic or experience some other delay, there’s a good chance you will still make it on time.